 AR Smart Lenses –

-Smart Lenses are taking AR even farther.
+Smart Lenses are taking AR even further.
 There are many big manufacturers like Sony and Samsung who have announced the development of AR lenses.

 Virtual retina displays (VRD) –